ourfavoritefruits/yuzu/README.md

 ### Support
-We happily accept monetary donations or donated games and hardware.
+We happily accept monetary donations, or donated games and hardware.
 Please see our [donations page](https://yuzu-emu.org/donate/) for more information on how you can contribute to yuzu.
 Any donations received will go towards things like:
 * Switch consoles to explore and reverse-engineer the hardware
 * Switch games for testing, reverse-engineering, and implementing new features
 * Web hosting and infrastructure setup